-One of the most famous facades in Segovia is the Casa de los Picos.
-The Picos are diamond shaped blocks of stone that protrude from the facade of the building.
+One of the most famous façades in Segovia is the Casa de los Picos (House of the Peaks).
+The Picos are diamond-shaped blocks of stone that protrude from the facade of the building.
 It was constructed in the 15th century by the Count of Fuensalida.

-Once at the Alcazar, since Leslie and I had not previously been in the tower, I made sure our tickets included the tower and the palace.
-I had no idea what we were getting ourselves into.
-The tower is a large rectangular structure situated in the center of the main facade of the Alcazar.
-When we entered the tower there was a fairly large and wide staircase that took us up about one floor.
+Once at the Alcázar, since Leslie and I had not previously been in the tower, I made sure our tickets included admittance to both the tower and the palace.
+At the time, I had no idea what we were getting ourselves into.
+The tower is a large rectangular structure situated in the center of the main façade of the Alcázar.
+When we entered the tower, there was a fairly large and wide staircase that led one up about one floor.
 Then we went through a small door that led to a stone, spiral staircase.
-We found out later there were 152 stairs in that staircase.
+We found out later there are 152-stairs in that staircase.
 On the way up we passed a couple of people coming down.
-We had to suck up to the wall to let them pass.
-Then we heard some young people coming down that were speaking French.
-It seemed like they would never stop coming down.
-My dad counted 58 kids.
+We had to suck up very close to the wall to let them pass.
+Shortly after that encounter, we heard some young people coming down.
+It sounded as though they were speaking French.
+Regardless, it seemed like they would never stop coming down.
+My dad counted 58 kids!
 We thought we would never get to the top.

-When we got to the top we were all tired.
-We vowed we would never do that again.
-We were all wishing there was an elevator.
-So, even thought the tower is large, all we saw was a staircase and a view from the top of the tower.
-I am not sure what else is in the tower.
+When we did get to the top, we were all tired.
+We vowed we would never do that again!
+We were all wishing there was an elevator in this 1120 structure.
+So, even though the tower is quite large, all we saw was a staircase and a view from the top of the tower.
+I am not sure what else may be in the tower.

-During this tour of the Alcazar, much like I did on our walk to the Alcazar, I concentrated on wall decoration and patterns.
-Inside the Alcazar there are numerous patterns.
+During this tour of the Alcázar, much like I did on our walk to the castle, I concentrated on wall decoration and patterns.
+Inside the Alcázar, there are numerous patterns.
 Some are done in plaster and then painted, while others are done with tiles from the local area.
-Much like the facades, they are very intricate and interesting.
+Much like the façades, they are very intricate and interesting.